esvhd/notes/ML/metrics.md

 Also this allows us to compare models, the one with narrower distribution of residuals may be better.

+If what we are interested is the ranking / order of the prediction, it can be useful.
+(See [Beware of R2: simple, unambiguous assessment of the prediction accuracy of QSAR and QSPR models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4530125/#FD1))

 ### Robust Metrics

 1. When order matters more than actual value: **spearman rank correlation**